-6.2 The rock under the loaded area is generally not homogeneous, as assumed in theory.
+6.1 The rock under the loaded area is generally not homogeneous, as assumed in theory.
 Rock will respond to the load according to its local deformational characteristics.
 Therefore, deflection measurements at discrete points on the rock surface tend to be heavily influenced by the deformational characteristics of the rock mass at that location and may give results that are unrepresentative of the rock mass.
 The use of the average plate deflection will mitigate this problem.

-6.3 Measurement of the deflection within the rock mass can utilize a finite gauge length to reflect the average rock mass deformation properties between the measuring points.
+6.2 Measurement of the deflection within the rock mass can utilize a finite gauge length to reflect the average rock mass deformation properties between the measuring points.
 This approach entails three drawbacks, however.
-First, the rock mass is tested at very low stress levels unless the measurement points are very close to the rock surface, and because of this, the same problems as with surface measurements occur.
-Tests at low stress levels may give unrealistically low modulus values because microfractures, joints, and other discontinuities in the rock are open.
+First, the rock mass is tested at very low stress levels unless the measurement points are very close to the rock surface and because of this, the same problems as with surface measurements occur.
+Tests at low stress levels may give unrealistic modulus values because microfractures, joints, and other discontinuities in the rock are open.
 Secondly, the disturbance caused by implanting the deflection transducer in the rock mass is difficult to evaluate.
 The techniques in this test method are designed to produce minimal disturbance.
 Thirdly, in rocks with very high modulus, the accuracy of the instruments may be insufficient to provide reliable results.

-6.4 Time-rate of loading has negligible influence on the modulus.
+6.3 Time-rate of loading has negligible influence on the modulus.

-6.5 Calculations neglect the stress history of the rock.
+6.4 Calculations neglect the stress history of the rock.

-6.6 This test method is insensitive to Poisson's ratio.

-6.7 Poisson's ratio should be assumed or obtained from laboratory testing.
+6.5 This test method is insensitive to Poisson's ratio, which must be assumed or obtained from laboratory testing.